Chart Color Schemes

 Infrastructure

-Tumbarumba has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Tumbarumba has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major undertakings, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
-Notable projects include Tumut River Works Program, HumeLink, Riverina Redevelopment Program, and Olympic Highway Safety Improvements.
-The following list details those projected to be most relevant.
+No changes can significantly affect a region's performance like alterations to local infrastructure, key projects, and planning initiatives.
+Zero projects have been pinpointed by AreaSearch as potentially impacting this area.
+Notable projects include Tumut River Works Program, HumeLink, Riverina Redevelopment Program, and Olympic Highway Safety Improvements, with the following list highlighting those most relevant.

 Professional plan users can use the search below to filter and access additional projects.